19 Perennial Plants For Florida Garden Spaces

 Purple Queen needs a lot of light and does not withstand shady and too humid places.

-Purple queen is a plant with a groundcover growth pattern.
-One of the unique features of this plant are the purple stems.
+Purple queen is a Florida perennial with a ground cover growth pattern.
+One of the unique features of this plant is its purple stems.
 All the other components are purple shades, such as the leaves, which are purple with a velvet texture, and pale lavender flowers.

 When deciding where to plant purple queen on your property, look for a spot with either partial or (even better) full sun.
 If you give this plant full sun, it’s more likely to develop a more vibrant color.

 When trimming purple queen, you should do so on the bed edge.
-When you plant your purple queen, also use some organic peat moss or a different kind of topsoil.
-This is especially important if you’re growing purple queen in a drier spot of your space.
+Use some organic peat moss or a different kind of topsoil.
+This is especially important if you’re growing purple queen in a drier spot.

 While you shouldn’t excessively water this plant, it certainly does need regular watering.
 Purple queen tends to be a bit vulnerable to drought when it’s still growing, but once it’s mature, it should be able to stand up to dry conditions.